 Browse our guides or talk to our team.

 ERD stands for entity relationship diagram.
 ERDs, also called ER diagrams or ER models, are used to describe data and how pieces of data interact with one another.
-For this reason, ERDs are extremely important in database design and projects that require a clear structure of all data.
+For this reason, ERDs are extremely important in database design and projects that require a clear structure of all data — think of it as the standardized way to draw a database diagram.
 In this article, we’ll cover how to draw an entity relationship diagram anywhere, as well as giving you specific steps to create an entity relationship diagram in Gliffy.

 Drawing an entity relationship diagram is easier if you choose to use online diagramming software.
 Check out Gliffy’s ER diagram tool for Confluence and Jira or start a free trial of Gliffy Online.